billyc/time-xero/README.md

    - Paste in the contents of the `publickey.cer` file that you just created in step 1, agree to terms, and click Save
    - Click `SHOW` on the key and secret fields, you'll need to copy them in the next step.
-2. Copy `config.sample.json` to `config.json` and enter your key and secret from above, and make sure the private-key path is correct too (probably `./privatekey.pem`)
+2. Rename `config.sample.json` to `config.json` and enter your key and secret from above, and make sure the private-key path is correct too (probably `./privatekey.pem`)
 3. Set up at least one INVENTORY item in Xero.
 Since Xero doesn't have payroll or time-tracking built in, we fake it by using inventory items for things like labor and tasks.
 Inventory setup is in `Accounts - Inventory`.